igordejanovic/make-your-site/README.md

 Written as the demonstration of the Eclipse RCP, SWT/JFace and Zest2 tehnologies that are used at the ["Software Patterns and Components"](http://www.informatika.ftn.uns.ac.rs/SOK) course at the Chair for Informatics, Faculty of Technical Sciences, University of Novi Sad.

-This is work in progress.
+This is a work in progress.

 Installation